KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Seven: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)

+- Cruel optimism is taking a larger societal problem and offering a simplistic individual solution.

 ### The Places that Figured Out How to Reverse the Surge in Speed and Exhaustion

+- People self-reported the biggest causes of worsening attention as stress, change in life circumstances, or disturbed sleep.

+- Addressing environmental, economic and root causes had a significant effect in helping attention deficits.

 ### Cause Eight: The Surge in Stress and How it is Triggering Vigilance